Settings

 Reader

-whobre 6 months ago
+whobre a year ago

 It’s a migration from Java to Swift.
 For some reason that key information was missing from the title.

-softwaredoug 6 months ago
+softwaredoug a year ago

 I dunno a lot of migrations to X technology are pitched as valuable on one quality dimension.
 We improved performance by Y%!
 When software “quality” should really consider many criteria: correctness, performance, developer productivity, maintainability and others.